straube/simple-gallery/README.md

     <script src="/path/to/jquery.simple-gallery.js"></script>

-Do not include the script directly from GitHub (http://raw.github.com/...).
+Do NOT include the script directly from GitHub (http://raw.github.com/...).
 The file is being served as text/plain and as such being blocked in Internet Explorer on Windows 7 for instance (because of the wrong MIME type).
 Bottom
-line: GitHub is not a CDN.
+line: GitHub is NOT a CDN.

 Usage
 -----